SquarePenguin101/www.squarepenguin.co.uk/content/wiki/windows.md

 2. To start the CLI go to `All Programs -> get_iplayer -> get_iplayer` on the Start menu (`All Apps -> get_iplayer -> get_iplayer` on Windows 10).
 In the Windows 8 Start screen, click the `get_iplayer` tile.
 The CLI will launch in a console window.
 The working directory of the console window will be your home directory (`%HOMEDRIVE%%HOMEPATH%`).

 3. Upon launch, get_iplayer will update its programme index cache if necessary.
 When updating has completed, you will see a cursor waiting at a command prompt.
 The prompt will look something like `C:\Users\jbloggs>`.
 Type your get_iplayer commands at the prompt, then hit `Return` after each one to run it.
+See [Usage and Examples](documentation) for examples of get_iplayer commands.

 4. The default location for recorded programmes is the `iPlayer Recordings` folder on your Windows desktop.
 If get_iplayer cannot locate your desktop folder, it will download into your working directory.
 If you wish to use a custom location, set it in your get_iplayer preferences.
 For example:

 		get_iplayer --prefs-add --output "D:\iplayer"

-**NOTE:** The installer will append the installation directory to the value of your system PATH environment variable.
-You can thus invoke the CLI from any command prompt with any working directory by entering your get_iplayer command at the prompt and hitting `Return`.
-The Start Menu shortcut described above is installed for convenience.

 ### Web PVR Manager (WPM)